Raynier Fernandes

-Raynier Raymond Fernandes (born 19 February 1996) is an Indian professional footballer who plays as a central midfielder for Indian Super League club Goa.
+Raynier Raymond Fernandes (born 19 February 1996) is an Indian professional footballer who plays as a central midfielder for Indian Super League club East Bengal.

 Career

 Born in Mumbai, Fernandes began his career with Air India.
 He stayed with the club, playing in the MDFA Elite Division, until 2016.
 He also represented Maharashtra in the Santosh Trophy in 2016.

 Mohun Bagan

 On 5 August 2016 it was announced that Fernandes had signed with Mohun Bagan of the I-League.
 He made his debut for the first-team of Mohun Bagan not long after signing on 10 August in their Calcutta Football League opener against George Telegraph.
 He then made his professional debut for the club in the I-League on 13 January 2017 against Shillong Lajong.
 He started and played 69 minutes as Mohun Bagan won 2–0.

 Odisha

 In June 2022, Fernandes moved to Odisha on loan from fellow Indian Super League club Mumbai City.
 On 17 August, he made his debut for the club against NorthEast United in the Durand Cup, in a thumping 6–0 win.